thinkofher/thinkofher.github.io/about.md

 ### Education

-- 2020 - now, **Computer Science**, _Faculty of Mathematics and Computer
+- 2020 - 2023, **Computer Science**, _Faculty of Mathematics and Computer
-  Science, University of Lodz_
+  Science, University of Lodz_.
+Thesis: "HTTP server with an embedded database adapted to the needs and goals of IT education"

 - 2019, **Computer Science**, _Faculty of Electrical, Electronic, Computer and Control Engineering, Lodz University of Technology, Lodz_